UNESCO World Heritage Sites of Turkey

 Goreme National Park and the Rock Sites of Cappadocia

 Goreme National Park is situated in the centre of Turkey, in Anatolia.
-The national park and its surrounding areas are one of the most img_0028unusual and spectacular landscapes on earth.
+The national park and its surrounding areas are one of the most unusual and spectacular landscapes on earth.
 The ‘fairy chimneys’ of Cappadocia are sculpted through erosion.
 The soft stone, known as tufa has a hard crust allowing the wind and rain to erode the underneath.
 Humans have inhabited the landscape since the Bronze Age, carving dwellings and monasteries into the soft stone.

 The City of Safranbolu